mariuz/conceptual-architecture-for-firebird-paper/README.md

 ](http://www.ibphoenix.com/resources/documents/design/doc_33) The Philosophy,
 The Model , The API ,Layering and Implementation Rules.

-[DDL execution architecture in Firebird] ](http://asfernandes.blogspot.ro/2009/08/ddl-execution-architecture-in- firebird_4841.html) - Why we need to move on (in Firebird 3)
+[DDL execution architecture in Firebird](http://asfernandes.blogspot.ro/2009/08/ddl-execution-architecture-in- firebird_4841.html) - Why we need to move on (in Firebird 3)